CMPG223-GROUP19/CMPG223-DEMO-PROJECT/README.md

 ## Documentation
 All technical and functional specifications are available in the GROUP19_FinalDemo_Documentation.docx file.
 It includes:
-System architecture
+- System architecture
+- Use Case Models
-Functional requirements
+- Functional requirements
-Installation Guide
+- Installation Guide
-Passwords to access the system
+- Passwords to access the system

+## Contributors
+This project was lovingly crafted by Group 19 in their second year of studies — a team of passionate NWU students committed to making a difference through code.

+1. Makanaka Farasi
+2. Neo Hlumbene
+3. Amogelang Montjane
+4. Michel Sibanda
+5. Solihle Xhinela

+## 💌 Feedback & Support
+Have ideas to improve the system?
+Want to contribute?
+Open an issue or drop us a message — we’d love to hear from you!
+Additionally you can email: solihlexhinela8@gmail.com OR neohlumbene@gmail.com